 A senator said he was concerned that no notification was sent out regarding earthquake tremors felt in McCoy Hall and wanted to know why other buildings were not evacuated.

-A senator said his department and college is struggling to hire per-course lecturers.
+A senator said his department and college are struggling to hire per-course lecturers.
 He wants the Senate to continue pushing PAAG about salary for per-course faculty.
 Another senator said his department hires at market rate for a per-course faculty member, and he wanted to know if the department or college in question is setting its rates too low if it is struggling to find people to hire.

 A senator asked if the Senate has heard back about workload releases for Senate officers.
 Thorne said she is willing to consider this idea if the Senate recommends it.